SocietySociety

 (5-4) Respecting Intellectual Property

-Companies must respect intellectual property rights and the transfer of technology and expertise must be performed in a manner where intellectual property is protected.
+Companies must respect intellectual property rights and the transfer of technology and expertise must be conducted in a manner where intellectual property is protected.
 Companies must also protect the intellectual property of third parties such as customers and suppliers.

 (5-5) Conducting Fair Business

+Companies must engage in fair business, competition, and advertising.
 In doing so, companies must comply with laws and regulations relating to fair competition and transactions, comply with all applicable laws and regulations and other social norms in the course of the companies business activities, and conduct fair advertising in relation to products and services.

 (5-6) Protecting Whistleblowers